Pluto130/01-Interactive-Fiction/README.md

 N/A
 ## Future Development
 Turned in tentatively on 9/12/2021, just in case I cannot fix the error tomorrow.
 Major issues in progression and the update loop.
-\n Update 9/13/2021: No future development; fixed issues
+Update 9/13/2021: No future development; fixed issues- told the late penalty will be waived.
 ## Created by
 Samantha Noel